 NORCIA, ITALY – Celebrating three years of brewing, a new collaboration with the Italian craft-beer distributer Interbrau, as well as an increased level of production, the Monks of Norcia held a tasting and brewery tour Aug.
 17 in the city of St. Benedict.
 This past year has been about “getting the beer beyond the…Read More

 In the historical and cultural context of the New Testament, being deaf and mute were considered as an effect of an evil influence.
 The remedy, therefore, could not be a medical treatment, but an exorcism.
 In his ministry of mercy, Jesus healed the deaf, using the methods of his time.
 It’s interesting to note…Read More

-The spring newsletter is out.
+The summer newsletter is out.
 You can view online here, and sign up to receive it by mail and/or email here.

 In last Sunday’s gospel we heard how Jesus wept when he looked upon Jerusalem from afar.
 This Sunday we hear a parable that summarizes the kinds of people and their attitudes that Christ laments and praises.
 Today’s Gospel calls us to reflect on two very different and contrasting dispositions that can be found within the…Read More